The Two Core Reasons You Might Feel Creatively Stuck

 Sometimes, it’s not that we don’t want to create, it’s that our minds are overloaded.
 To-do lists, expectations, emotions, and responsibilities pile up until we can’t hear ourselves think.
 We may want to express, but our nervous system is in survival mode.
 There’s no space to hear our inner voice, much less respond to it with creativity.

 This isn’t a personal failing.
 It’s a signal.
-A reminder to slow down, ground, and make space before anything can truly flow.
+A reminder to make space for self-care and to offer ourselves compassion and the smallest “next step” to gain momentum.

 Resistance: There is fear